data migration process

 Trickle migration involves parallel running of the old and new systems and transferring data in small increments.
 As a result, you take advantage of zero downtime and your customers are happy because of the 24/7 application availability.

-On the dark side, the iterative strategy takes much more time and adds complexity to the project.
-Your migration team must track which data has been already transported and ensure that users can switch between two systems to access the required information.
+Conversely, the iterative strategy takes much more time and adds complexity to the project.
+Your migration team must track which data has already been transported and ensure users can switch between two systems to access the required information.

 Another way to perform trickle migration is to keep the old application entirely operational until the end of the migration.
 As a result, your clients will use the old system as usual and switch to the new application only when all data is successfully loaded to the target environment.